dangrebenkin/speech_audio_separator/README.md

 ## What is it for?

 This separator was created to split WAV PCM file(s) into several parts with less duration.
-It can be useful if you have some time or memory constraints: for example, if you need audiofiles with duration less then 2 minutes and more then 70 seconds but there is only one 2-minutes WAV-file, you can use this tool with max and min time parameters and there will be the intended result.
+It can be useful if you have some time or memory constraints.
+For example, if you need audiofiles with duration less then 2 minutes and more then 70 seconds but there is only one 2-minutes WAV-file, you can use this tool with max and min time parameters and there will be the intended result.

 ## How does a separation work?